9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 transaction.
 If a thread tries to nest transactions, the runtime system will throw an exception.

-Since the type system can\'t help us to ensure that our `IO` code is doing something sensible, we will be safest if we limit our use of `unsafeIOToSTM` as much as possible.
+Since the type system can't help us to ensure that our `IO` code is doing something sensible, we will be safest if we limit our use of `unsafeIOToSTM` as much as possible.
 Here is a typical error that can arise with `IO` in an `atomically` block.